 The mission of VA Voluntary Service is to provide a structured volunteer program under the management of VA compensated employees in cooperation with community resources to serve America’s veterans and their families with dignity and compassion.

-In the most recent fiscal year ending September 2008, two thousand five hundred and thirty AMVETS, AMVETS Ladies Auxiliary, and Sons of AMVETS provided a total of 172,489 hours of service.
+In the most recent fiscal year ending August 2016, more than two thousand five hundred and thirty AMVETS, AMVETS Ladies Auxiliary, and Sons of AMVETS provided a total of ~172,489 hours of service.
 Ninety-two percent of those hours were “regularly scheduled” hours.

 Monetary estimates aside, it is impossible to calculate the amount of caring and sharing that these AMVETS volunteers give to our veteran patients.
 Many volunteers, through regular visits with hospitalized veterans, provide the human contact that can be vital in lifting a patient’s spirits and providing a better outlook in coping with illness or disability.